On damped second-order gradient systems: Damped second order gradient systems

 has a \textit{quasi-gradient structure for} $E$ \textit{on} $\Gamma,$ if there exist a differentiable function $E:\R^N\tends\R$ and $\alpha_\Gamma=\alpha>0$ such that

 \item[(ii)] Equivalently a vector field $F$ having the above properties is said to be \textit{quasi-gradient for} $E$ \textit{on}~$\Gamma.$ \end{itemize} \end{defi}

-The following result involves classical material and ideas, yet, the fact that an asymptotic alternative can be derived in this setting does not seem to be well known (see however \cite{MR2674728} in a discrete context).
+The following result involves classical material and ideas, yet, the fact that an asymptotic alternative can be derived in this setting does not seem to be well-known (see however \cite{MR2674728} in a discrete context).